sgoldenlab/simba/docs/mutual_exclusivity_heuristic_rules.md

 Once complete, click `RUN`.
 SimBA will copy the files prior to applying to rules into the `project_folder/csv/machine_results/Prior_to_mutual_exclusivity_datetime_stamp` sub-directory.
 The new files, with the corrected classifications, are then saved in the  `project_folder/csv/machine_results/` directory.

-> Note: If you tick **all** three behaviors in the example above (Attack, Sniffing AND Rearing), then SimBA will correct classifications in frames where all three behaviors are co-occuring.
-Thus, SimBA will correct behaviors according to the rule in frames when all the behaviors that are ticked are co-occuring.
+> Note: In the workflow for this method, SimBA will first slice the data and retain any frames where all the selected classifiers shows a `1` in the classification column.
+In the example above, SimBA will find all rows where `Attack` and `Sniffing` has the value `1`.
+Next, SimBA will look in the `Probability_Attack` and 'Probability_Sniffing` columns for those sliced rows and find the column with the lesser value for each row.
+Finally, SimBA will update the `Attack` and `Sniffing` columns, changing `1` to `0` where the reprective probability column has the lesser value.
+Where `Probability_Attack` and 'Probability_Sniffing` columns are equal, the tie-break or the skip rule will be applied.
+Importantly, in the rule example above, SimBA will ignore any classified `Rear` events and the mutual exlusivity rule leave classified `Rear` events intact.

 ### Scenario 2: When several mutually exclusive classifications are occuring in a given frame, set a defined classifier to present and the others to absent (regardless of classification probabilities).

 Begin by **un-ticking** the `HIGHEST PROBABILITY` checkbox (this will make the `WINNER` dropdown and `THRESHOLD` entry-box available, and `TIE BREAK` and `SKIP ON EQUAL` unavailable).
 Next, tick the checkboxes for the classifiers which are mutually exclusive.
 Next, use the dropdown under the `WINNER` header to select the classifier that should **WIN** when the chosen classifiers are occuring at the same time. **Leave the threshold value set to 0.00** (see more info below on this setting).
-For example, if I want to set `Attack` to present and `Sniffing` to absent when both `Attack` and `Sniffing` is classified as present, I tick the checkboxes for `Attack` and `Sniffing`, (ii) select `Attack` in the `WINNER` dropdown and leave the `THRESHOLD` at 0.00.
+For example, if I want to set `Attack` to present, and `Sniffing` to absent, when both `Attack` and `Sniffing` is classified as present, I first tick the checkboxes for `Attack` and `Sniffing`, and then select `Attack` in the `WINNER` dropdown and leave the `THRESHOLD` at 0.00.

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/mutual_exclusivity_3.png" />